SZucchini/AthleticsPose/README.md

 ## 🚧 Work in Progress

 This repository is currently under development.
-Basic files have been uploaded, but the project is still in preparation phase.
+Basic files and **Dataset** have been uploaded, but the project is still in preparation phase.
 Please check back later for updates.

 ## Abstract